 International Ways of Saying Cheers in French

-The French are a well-traveled bunch, who love to throw foreign words into their vocabulary.
+The French are a well-traveled bunch, especially regionally in Europe, who love to throw foreign words into their vocabulary.
 In regions close to the German border you will often hear prost, German for “cheers”.

 All About Trinquer (to cheers)

 Here are a few notes on using the verb trinquer, which means “to raise one’s glass” (or “to cheers”) in French.